Proteusiq/Pragmatic-Python/chapters/title.md

 Mediocre code sucks—I’ve been there.
 I’ve written it.
 I’ve reviewed worse.
 Picture a chump—me—hammering out scripts with no tests, `pip install` chaos, and prayers to the gods of bytes it’d run on someone else’s machine.
 The journey to pragmatism?
 It is me, fed up with endless rewrites, saying ‘no more.’

-Mediocre code is not GPT-3.5’s word-salad disaster—it is just code I can not stand.
+Mediocre code is not GPT-3.5’s vibe-salad disaster—it is just code I can not stand.
 Yeah, I said it.
 My case for pragmatism is here to make you hate it too.
 It is okay to disagree.
 In fact, I expect you to disagree in some cases.
 It means you are Pragmatic after all.

  `````{tab-set}
 ````{tab-item} Terrible